ProjectFacet/multifacet/feature-list.rst

 - login credentials
 - contact information
-- availability calendar (via ical, google cal, etc)
 - social media connections
-- organizations joined
-- messages
 - upcoming deadlines
 - bio
 - beats, expertise

 Teams
 -----
-*High level view of all people working in an organization, via collaborations or via freelancing.*
+*High level view of all people working in an organization or via networks.*

 - all members of internal organization
 - all people involved in collaborations from other organizations
-- all individuals contributing as freelancers
 - clicking on an individual takes you to their public profile page

 Teammember
 ----------